Head for the highest peak in England as part of a sociable weekend in the Lake District

 Once we’re back at the hostel it’s time to celebrate with some drinks and snacks before we head out to dinner at a local pub.
 You’ll be reliving the day’s adventures and reminiscing about the time you’ve spent on the roof of England!

-After breakfast at 8am, we’ll have a more leisurely morning and head out for a wander for a few hours, showing you the area local to the accommodation.
+After breakfast, we’ll have a more leisurely morning and head out for a wander for a few hours, showing you the area local to the accommodation.
 We’ll aim to finish the walk for 12-1pm and head to somewhere you can get some lunch before the weekend comes to an end.

 Some options we’ll be considering for Sunday’s walk are: